bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rothe-erich.md

 **Erich Hans Rothe** was a German mathematician who worked in the field of analysis.

 ### Mathematical Profile (Excerpt):
-* His father, Dr Rothe, was a lawyer and the family were Jewish.
 * Rothe survived the battle but he was wounded and eventually discharged from the German Army in December 1918.
 * He did not return to the University of Munich but instead, in 1919, enrolled at the Technischen Hochschule in Berlin-Charlottenburg where he studied for one semester attending lectures by Rudolf Ernst Rothe (1873-1942).
 * Rothe took the examinations to become a Gymnasium teacher in 1923 and, from then until 1926, he was a student teacher at the Mommsen-Gymnasium in Berlin-Charlottenburg.